subsquid/docs/docs/basics/typegen/squid-evm-typegen.md

 ### Batching contract state calls using the Multicall contract

-The [MakerDAO Multicall contract](https://github.com/makerdao/multicall) was designed to reduce the number of roundtrips to a JSON RPC node.
-In the context of indexing, it normally significantly improves the indexing speed since JSON RPC calls is typically a bottleneck.

-Multicall contracts are deployed in many EVM chains, see the [contract repo](https://github.com/makerdao/multicall) for the addresses.
+Use the `--multicall` flag to generate the `Multicall` facade class for the [MakerDAO Multicall contract](https://github.com/makerdao/multicall).
+See [Batching state queries](/evm-indexing/query-state) for more context.

 The `Multicall` facade exposes the method
 ```ts
 tryAggregate<Args extends any[], R>(
         func: Func<Args, {}, R>,